Docker vs Kubernetes: Which Container Orchestration Tool is Right for Your Business?

 In modern software development, containerization has emerged as a powerful technology that enables fast and efficient application building, deployment, and management.
 The growth of containerization has also led to the development of various container orchestration tools that make it easier to manage containerized applications at scale.

-Docker and Kubernetes are currently the two most widely utilized container orchestration tools.
-This blog post will examine the differences between Docker and Kubernetes and help you determine which one is best suited to your business needs.
+Docker & Kubernetes orchestration tools are currently the two most widely utilized orchestration tools.
+This blog post will examine their differences and help you determine which one is best suited to your business needs.

 What do you mean by Docker?